Ian Holm

 Holm won the 1967 Tony Award for Best Featured Actor for his performance as Lenny in the Harold Pinter play The Homecoming.
 He won the Laurence Olivier Award for Best Actor for his performance in the title role in the 1998 West End production of King Lear.
-For his television roles he received two Primetime Emmy Award nominations for King Lear (1998), and the HBO film The Last of the Blonde Bombshells (2003).
+For his television roles he received two Primetime Emmy Award nominations for King Lear, and the HBO film The Last of the Blonde Bombshells (2003).

-He gained acclaim for his role in The Bofors Gun (1968) winning the BAFTA Award for Best Actor in a Supporting Role.
-He received an Academy Award for Best Supporting Actor nomination and a BAFTA Award win for his role as athletics trainer Sam Mussabini in Chariots of Fire (1981).
-Other notable film roles include in Alien (1979), Brazil (1985), Henry V (1989), The Madness of King George (1994), The Fifth Element (1997), The Sweet Hereafter (1997), and The Aviator (2004).
-He gained wider appreciation for his role as the elderly Bilbo Baggins in Peter Jackson's The Lord of the Rings and The Hobbit trilogies.
-He also voiced Chef Skinner in the Pixar animated film Ratatouille (2007).
+Holm gained acclaim for his role in The Bofors Gun (1968), winning the BAFTA Award for Best Actor in a Supporting Role.
+He was nominated for an Academy Award for Best Supporting Actor, and won a second BAFTA Award for his role as athletics trainer Sam Mussabini in Chariots of Fire (1981).
+Other notable films he appeared in include Alien (1979), Brazil (1985), Dreamchild (1985), Henry V (1989), Naked Lunch (1991), The Madness of King George (1994), The Fifth Element (1997), The Sweet Hereafter (1997), and The Aviator (2004).
+He played Napoleon in three unrelated works between 1974 and 2001.
+He gained wider appreciation for his role as the elderly Bilbo Baggins in Peter Jackson's The Lord of the Rings (2001-2003) and The Hobbit (2012-2014) film trilogies, with the last film in the latter, 2014's The Battle of the Five Armies, being his final film role.

 Early life and education

-Ian Holm Cuthbert was born on 12 September 1931 in Goodmayes, Essex, to Scottish parents, James Harvey Cuthbert and his wife Jean Wilson (née Holm).
+Ian Holm Cuthbert was born on 12 September 1931 in Goodmayes, Essex, to Scottish parents, James Cuthbert and his wife Jean (née Holm).
 His father was a psychiatrist who worked as the superintendent of the West Ham Corporation Mental Hospital and was one of the pioneers of electric shock therapy; his mother was a nurse.
 He had an older brother, who died when Ian was 12 years old.
 Holm was educated at the independent Chigwell School in Essex.
 His parents retired to Mortehoe in Devon and then to Worthing, where he joined an amateur dramatic society.

 A chance encounter with Henry Baynton, a well-known provincial Shakespearean actor, helped Holm train for admission to the Royal Academy of Dramatic Art, where he secured a place from 1950.
 His studies were interrupted a year later when he was called up for National Service in the British Army, during which he was posted to Klagenfurt, Austria, and attained the rank of Lance Corporal.
 They were interrupted a second time when he volunteered to go on an acting tour of the United States in 1952.
 Holm graduated from the Royal Academy of Dramatic Art in 1953.

-He made his stage debut in 1954, at Stratford-upon-Avon, playing a spear-carrier in a staging of Othello.
+He made his stage debut in 1954, at Stratford-upon-Avon, playing a spear carrier in a staging of Othello.
 Two years later, he made his London stage debut in Love Affair.